xavierliancw/iOSDevelopment-Basics-Examination/README.md

 ### Task "carambola":
 - [ ] Add an image of any kind of star you like to the project
-- [ ] Randomly make your star fly across the screen at least once every 60 seconds
+- [ ] Randomly have your star fly across the screen at least once every 60 seconds
 - [ ] Have it fly in from a random direction
 - [ ] Have its trajectory be random
 - [ ] You decide its starting size (just don't make it ridiculously big)